“I like being a woman, even in a man's world. After all, men can't wear dresses, but we can wear the pants.” - Whitney Houston

 Why not make your own?

-If you’re ready to become a fashion designer, just follow our advice on how to sew clothes or search for "sewing classes London".
+If you're ready to become a fashion designer, just follow our advice on how to sew clothes or search for "sewing classes London".

 Since finding the right pair of trousers can be a nightmare (too long, too tight, too short, too loose, etc.), sewing your own trousers could be the better option.